kevinhenryburke/scalegitbook/use-cases/DeveloperStubs.md

 1. Early Development: **Temporary Development Stub**.
 Before a developer has a *real* implementation to work against she can define a simple stub to use to make a quick start on building screens and processes.

-2. DX Development: **Absent Service Stub**.
+2. DX Development: **Absent Service Stub Class**.
 When developing a feature within a single DX (unlocked) package or scratch org the developers will not have the full org environment available to them.
 Some of the Services that the full implementation of the feature depends upon may not be present.

 3. Unit Testing: Stubs can be used in unit tests to provide consistent test execution from scratch org development through to production, even when there are absent services or artifacts in the lower environments.